Azure/azure-api-style-guide/docs/azure-ruleset.md

 The use of the autorest `x-ms-client-flatten` extension is discouraged.

+### az-ms-enum-descriptions

+Include descriptions for all values in the `x-ms-enum` extension.
+See the [`x-ms-enum` documentation](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-enum) for more information.

 ### az-ms-paths

 Don't use the Autorest `x-ms-paths` extension except where necessary to support legacy APIs.